MrDham/OpenTheremin_V4_with_MIDI/README.md

 ### Need some support ?
 Please log bugs, requests and questions at https://github.com/MrDham/OpenTheremin_V4_with_MIDI/issues

 ### Aknowledgement
-All this is based on the original project from Urs Gaudenz with great contributions from Thierry Frenkel.
+All this is based on the original project created by Urs Gaudenz with great contributions from Thierry Frenkel.
 Open theremin V3 and now V4 have been great fun to play since 2017 for me.
-Thank you.
+Thanks !

-Many thanks to @JuliusKB (https://github.com/JuliusKB) for test and trial during Beta phase.
+Many thanks to @JuliusKB (https://github.com/JuliusKB) for test, trial and fruitfull challenge on design during the Beta phase.